open/close all folders

-- Vile Villain, Saccharine Show: In a generally light and optimistic show aimed at kids, he habitually causes disasters that could potentially kill hundreds or thousands of people should International Rescue fail, just to give himself opportunities for industrial espionage.
+- Vile Villain, Saccharine Show: Played with: In a generally light and optimistic show aimed at full families, he habitually causes disasters that could potentially kill hundreds or thousands of people should International Rescue fail, just to give himself opportunities for industrial espionage.

 - Villains Act, Heroes React: Justified - International Rescue's whole concept is reacting to disasters, and he causes them so that he can be on the scene already to spy on them.

 - Would Hurt a Child: In Cry Wolf, he endangers children by luring them into a mine and causing its collapse.